Lennox sisters

 They all married prominent men and attracted varying degrees of admiration or notoriety.
-A fifth sister died aged 19, and three others in childhood.
+A fifth sister (Cecilia, 1750-1769) died unmarried aged 19, and three others (Louisa Margaret, 1725-1728; Anne, 1726-1727; Margaret, 1739-1741) in childhood.

 Ancestry

 They were the daughters of Charles Lennox, 2nd Duke of Richmond, by his wife Sarah Cadogan (1705–1751), a daughter of General William Cadogan.
 Their paternal grandfather was an illegitimate son of King Charles II.

 Caroline (1723–1774)

 Georgiana Caroline Lennox was born on 27 March 1723.
 In 1744, at the age of 21, she eloped with Henry Fox, a Whig politician.
 He was the brother of Stephen, first Earl of Ilchester, and son of politician Sir Stephen Fox.
 Though she was eventually reconciled with her parents, she was snubbed in her father's will by not being given the guardianship of her three youngest sisters.
 In 1762, she was raised to the peerage as Baroness Holland of Holland in the County of Lincolnshire.
 Her husband became Baron Holland of Foxley in the County of Wiltshire the next year.
 Her three surviving sons (one other died young) were dissipated, caused her great grief over their gambling, and this may have contributed to her death.
 She died on 24 July 1774, soon after Henry Fox.